 Another important aspect of your membership is the pricing.
-Kajabi allows you to make your membership pricing as flexible as possible by offering weekly, monthly, quarterly, and annual pricing options for your members.
+Kajabi allows you to make your membership pricing as flexible as possible by offering your members weekly, monthly, quarterly, and annual pricing options.
 On top of that, you can charge an upfront fee and even give free trials for your members.

 Kajabi also includes a powerful marketing system that helps you build high-converting sales funnels easily.